 A. Yes, members who are 17 may take SafeSport training with parental consent.
 There is no grace period for completing SafeSport training.
-Athletes must complete training by their 18th birthday.
-Athletes under 17 with parental consent may take age-appropriate training provided by the Center.
+U.S. Ski & Snowboard requires athletes to complete training to activate their memberships following registration.

 Q. How often am I required to take SafeSport?

 A. SafeSport training is required every season to activate your membership.

 - The Core Center for SafeSport training is required once every 5 seasons.

 - The Center’s Refresher courses are required every season following the completion of the Core Center for SafeSport training at which point the training sequence begins again.

 Q. When does the training expire?

 Q. How long does it take to complete SafeSport Training?

 A. The Core Center for SafeSport Training is required once every 5 seasons and takes approximately 90 minutes.
 The Center’s Refresher courses are required every season following the completion of the Core Center for SafeSport Training and take approximately 20-30 minutes.